Frederick George Miles: Aero Engine

-C. F. Caunter designed a 60 hp two-stroke light aero engine.
+C. F. Caunter designed a 60hp two-stroke light aero engine.
 Miles built a test prototype of the Caunter engine and successful tests were carried out at the Woodley Aerodrome during the late 1930s.
 However, with the onset of the Second World War, the Powis & Phillips works turned their full attention to aircraft production and Caunter eventually sold his design to the Alvis company.

 Miles Aircraft Limited

 Rolls-Royce lost interest in the company and in 1941, Miles bought financial control of the company which he renamed Miles Aircraft Limited in 1943.
-Miles and his wife also started the Miles Aeronautical School to train apprentice technicians and draughtsman.
+Miles and Blossom also started the Miles Aeronautical School to train apprentice technicians and draughtsman.
 The apprentices developed a test bed airframe known as the Miles Venture.

 In 1943, Miles was shown a prototype ballpoint pen made by László Bíró and offered to produce them for the Royal Air Force.
 The ministry were concerned that it would distract from aircraft production but Miles eventually persuaded government officials to let him use 17 unskilled women to produce the Biro pen, which was the world's first commercially successful ballpoint pen.
 At the end of the war, the Reading biro factory which would employ 700 people, became the Miles Martin Pen Company and the Biro was sold to the general public.

-With his brother, now Chief Designer for the aircraft, Miles concentrated on a design for a supersonic aircraft (the M.52) powered by the then secret Whittle jet engine.
+With his brother George, now Chief Designer for the aircraft, Miles concentrated on a design for a supersonic aircraft (the M.52) powered by the then secret Whittle jet engine.
 The government contract and the programme was cancelled in 1946.
 Data from this project was shared with the National Advisory Committee for Aeronautics (NACA – later to become NASA), also at work on supersonic aircraft designs during this period.

 Problems with the return to civil production led to the collapse of Miles Aircraft in 1948.
 On 21 March 1950, following an investigation by the Board of Trade, Miles and Sir William Malcolm Mount, Bt. (former financial executive of the company) were formally committed for trial at Marylebone Magistrates' Court, the Old Bailey on summonses under the Prevention of Fraud (Investment) Act 1939.
 Bail of £500 was set in each case.
 The charges arose from alleged concealment of facts and misleading statements made in a share prospectus concerning the manufacture of Aerovan, Merchantman and other aircraft.
 Both men were later acquitted.